kubash/kubash/README.md

 ### Commands:

 [build](./docs/build.md) - build a base image

 [provision](./docs/provision.md) - provision individual nodes

 [init](./docs/init.md) - initialize the cluster

+[reset](./docs/reset.md) - reset the cluster by running `kubeadm reset` on all the hosts

-decommission - tear down the cluster and decommission nodes
+[decommission](./docs/decommission.md) - /tear down the cluster and decommission nodes

-show - show the analyzed input of the hosts file
+[copy](./docs/copy.md) - copy the built images to the provisioning hosts

-ping - Perform ansible ping to all hosts
+[ping](./docs/ping.md) - /Perform ansible ping to all hosts

-auto - Full auto will provision and initialize all hosts
+[auto](./docs/auto.md) - /Full auto will provision and initialize all hosts

-masters - Perform initialization of masters

-nodes - Perform initialization of nodes

-dotfiles - Perform dotfiles auto configuration

-grab - Grab the .kube/config from the master

-hosts - Write ansible hosts file

-dry - Perform dry run

-copy - copy the built images to the provisioning hosts

 ### Options